Rita Dove: Career

 Dove taught creative writing at Arizona State University from 1981 to 1989.
 She received the 1987 Pulitzer Prize for Poetry.
 In May 1993 she was named United States Poet Laureate by the Librarian of Congress, an office she held until 1995.
 At the age of 40, Dove was the youngest person in the position and the first African American since the title was changed to Poet Laureate (Robert Hayden had served as the first non-white Consultant in Poetry from 1976 to 1978, and Gwendolyn Brooks had been the last Consultant in Poetry in 1985–86).
 Early in her tenure as poet laureate, Dove was featured by Bill Moyers in a one-hour interview on his PBS prime-time program Bill Moyers Journal.
-Since 1989, she has been teaching at the University of Virginia in Charlottesville, where she held the chair of Commonwealth Professor of English from 1993-2020 and is now the Henry Hoyns Professor of Creative Writing.
+Since 1989, she has been teaching at the University of Virginia in Charlottesville, where she held the chair of Commonwealth Professor of English from 1993 to 2020 and is now the Henry Hoyns Professor of Creative Writing.

-Rita Dove also served as a Special Bicentennial Consultant in Poetry to the Library of Congress in 1999/2000, along with Louise Glück and W. S. Merwin.
+Dove also served as a Special Bicentennial Consultant in Poetry to the Library of Congress in 1999/2000, along with Louise Glück and W. S. Merwin.
 In 2004, then-governor Mark Warner of Virginia appointed her to a two-year position as Poet Laureate of Virginia.
 In her public posts, Dove concentrated on spreading the word about poetry and increasing public awareness of the benefits of literature.
 As United States Poet Laureate, for example, she brought together writers to explore the African diaspora through the eyes of its artists.